jss1241568941325468471/doc/docs/content/en/pam/server/propagation-scripts/propagation-configuration.md

 ---
 _schema: default
 eleventyComputed:
-  title: Create a new configuration
+  title: Create and apply a new configuration
   description:
   status:
   keywords: